laravel/docs/events.md

 This listener will handle all events that begin with `foo.`.

-You may use the `Event::fired` method to determine exactly which event was fired:
+You may use the `Event::firing` method to determine exactly which event was fired:

 	Event::listen('foo.*', function($param)
 	{